arion-farhi/clv-prediction-mlops/README.md

 ## The Journey

-**What worked:**
-- Hugging Face embeddings captured product preference patterns that RFM alone missed
-- Vertex AI Vizier found hyperparameters that reduced MAE by 27%
-- Median AE ($429) tells a better story than MAE ($1,449) due to high-CLV outliers

-**What I learned:**
-- Neural networks for CLV are sensitive to outliers - robust metrics matter
+This project demonstrates production ML engineering beyond model training - automated pipelines, model versioning, drift detection, and multi-environment deployment.

+Some unexpected learnings along the way:
+- **Outliers dominate CLV distributions.** A few whale customers with $100K+ CLV skew MAE dramatically.
+Median AE and percentile-based metrics give a clearer picture of typical model performance.
-- PySpark on Dataproc is overkill for 4K customers but demonstrates the pattern for scale
+- **PySpark on Dataproc is overkill for 4K customers** but demonstrates the pattern for scaling to millions.
+The same code would work on a 100M customer dataset.
-- Demo apps need realistic baselines - exposing 6 of 396 features required median imputation for the rest
+- **Demo apps are harder than they look.** Exposing partial features while maintaining realistic predictions required careful baseline imputation with median values.

 **Production considerations:**
 - Pipeline MAE threshold ($2,000) was exceeded due to NN randomness; production would compare against current champion model